 PTO goes hand in hand with friendships and vacations.
 The lack of interaction with your buddies early on might have taken a toll, but safer avenues have arisen in the last few months that allow us to see and enjoy each other’s company.
 With the weather permitting, coordinate with friends and plan a day off where you all hang and partake in fun activities.
 Go on a hike together, explore your neighborhood, or do the food tour!
 To each their own, but do it together!
 And if you can’t get over the vacation you were supposed to take, recreate it.
 Decorate your home.
 Dress the part.
 Eat the way you would’ve.
 Now, don’t go overboard and fill your entire living room up with sand because you want your Caribbean staycation to be authentic.
 Just go far enough that you’ll forget about work for the day and truly enjoy your PTO as best as possible.

 Home for the holidays

-One of the biggest concerns of this pandemic is the effect it has on those with preexisting conditions as well as the elderly population.
-Families have gone months without seeing their parents and grandparents because of concerns about spreading the highly contagious COVID-19.
+One of the biggest concerns throughout the pandemic is the effect it has on those with preexisting conditions as well as the elderly population.
+Families have gone months or even a year without seeing their parents and grandparents because of concerns about spreading the virus or any variants.
 With holidays on the horizon and the need for the normalcy of the annual gatherings at an all-time high, maybe it’s best to hold off and save some of the days you have so that you can spend the time with your family safely.
 First and foremost, get a jumpstart and make sure your days don’t conflict with any of your coworkers by putting them in ASAP.
 Once you coordinate with your family so that it’s feasible, quarantine appropriately beforehand and, once the holidays roll around, venture on home to spend it with the family.
 If there’s any reason to have a stockpile of unused vacation days, this is as good as it gets.